therealPaulPlay/PlaySocketJS/README.md

 new PlaySocket(options: PlaySocketServerOptions)
 ```

-Creates a new PlaySocket Server instance with a specified ID and configuration options.
+Creates a new PlaySocket Server instance with configuration options.

 ### Configuration options

-- `port`: Port to listen on (default: 3000, used only if no app provided)
+- `port`: Port to listen on (default: 3000, used only if no server provided)
 - `path`: WebSocket endpoint path (default: '/')
 - `server`: Existing http server (optional)